dustinpfister/blog_posts/_posts/js-javascript-try.md

 ## 4 - Promises and error handling with try catch as well as other features.

 In this section I will be going over the topic of using Promises and the try catch statement.
 When doing this there are a number of other things to be aware of when it comes to handing errors.
 For example there is using Promise prototype methods such as the Promise.reject method to reject something and continue the flow to the next catch method call in the Promise chain.

+There is also not just logging the result of an error when making a project there is taking the time to do something more when it comes to actually handing the error and preforming some kind of action that might help to address the situation.
+For example say that the reason why an error has happen is because a configuration files was not found, one way to address that would be to write a new one with hard coded settings and then try again.

 ### 4.1 - A read-json node script example